 The question that people ask me the most when they find out about the site is, “What is your ultimate goal for wildchild?”
 If unspoken, another question lurks, “Do you plan to monetize it?”

 As for monetization, it is an unlikely possibility.
 There has been substantial discourse about how the ad-based publishing model is unsustainable since it incentivizes clicks and gives advertisers control over the output.
-While I feature brands occasionally, I do so after careful consideration and as far as possible, from the perspective as a paying consumer.
+While I feature brands occasionally, I do so after careful consideration and as far as possible, from the perspective of a paying consumer.
 The alternative would be a subscription model, which is not so viable for those without a large and dedicated following.
 But at the heart of the matter, I simply don’t think that wildchild’s current content is worthy of remuneration since I’m still trying to improve my skills as a writer and editor.
 Perhaps I may be more comfortable with monetization when greater intellectual labor is involved.
-But for now, I’m content with the site being a labour of love.
+But for now, I’m content with the site being a labor of love.

 At the risk of sounding too earnest, I am humbled by those who entrust me with their words and stories, which represent and reflect who they are, even if no one can identify them.
 I am also thankful to my friends — be it illustrating cover images, sharing my work, being my copy editors, or giving me a part of yourself through your words.
 And to you, for reading and caring about what wildchild has to say.
 May we tell more stories in 2021.

 Feature image by Sherryl Cheong